jonnonz1/nz-statute-book/acts/public/2001/accident-compensation-act-2001.md

 ### 280 Disclosure of information to Corporation
 (1) In this section, unless the context otherwise requires, payment means any payment under this Act; and includes any provisions in respect of rehabilitation.
-(2) The purpose of this section is to facilitate the disclosure of information by the Department of Labour, the Department of Corrections, the New Zealand Customs Service, the department for the time being responsible for the administration of the Social Security Act 1964, the Ministry of Health, any funder, and any district health board (in this section each called the Department) to the Corporation for the purpose of verifying—
+(2) The purpose of this section is to facilitate the disclosure of information by the Ministry of Business, Innovation, and Employment, WorkSafe, the Department of Corrections, the New Zealand Customs Service, the department for the time being responsible for the administration of the Social Security Act 1964, the Ministry of Health, any funder, and any district health board (in this section each called the Department) to the Corporation for the purpose of verifying—
   (a) the entitlement or eligibility of any person to or for any payment; or (b) the amount of any payment to which any person is or was entitled or for which any person is or was eligible.
 (3) For the purpose of this section, the Corporation may from time to time, in accordance with arrangements made between the Corporation and the Department concerned, request the Department to supply, in respect of persons who are receiving, have received, or have applied to receive any payment—